 If you’re someone who’s obsessed with money, the answer may seem quite scary.
 “Tens of millions of people may lose their jobs, which may cause them to spend less money, which may cause even others to lose their jobs, and the economy may sink into major depression it may never recover from!”

 If you abandon your focus on money, and focus instead on “stuff”, the long term answer becomes clear.
 Those tens of millions of people have now been freed up to work in other industries.
 Maybe not immediately, but eventually.
 There is no shortage of companies that can put additional workers to productive use – if nothing else, simply as waiters, taxi drivers, nannies and mailmen.

 We can analyse until the cows come home, all the myriad downstream effects.
 But one thing is clear.
-The total amount of shit your country can make, will go up.
-Why wouldn’t it – you now have millions more people to make more shit with.
+The total amount of stuff your country can make, will go up.
+Why wouldn’t it – you now have millions more people to make more stuff with.

 This isn’t an idle thought experiment.
 Over the past 150 years, the percentage of the American workforce working in agriculture has dropped from 50% to ~3%.
-And yet, despite all these tens of millions of jobs being eliminated, the country has become vastly more prosperous.
+And yet, despite all these tens of millions of jobs being eliminated, the average citizen has become vastly richer.

 The unemployment rate has remained remarkably steady, even while the population grew from 40 million to 300 million.
 The tens of millions who would have otherwise been stuck tilling the fields, have been freed up to aid the economy in other more productive ways.
 Job creation isn’t the hard part – job elimination is.

 Job destruction certainly can and will lead to short term turmoil.
 Particularly for those whose jobs have been eliminated.
 It can also lead to greater inequality, as wealth and income becomes more concentrated in the hands of the few.
 In the short term, Keynesian recessions are certainly something to watch out for as well.